FindHotel/mosql/README.md

   * `:type`: (Mandatory) The SQL type.
   * `:default`: Set default value if it was `null`.
-  * `:conversions`: Can be used to convert values to another; for example when changing a string field to an integer enumeration.
+  * `:conversions`: Can be used to convert values to another; for example
+  * `:sources:` and `:keys:` are used together to convert multiple mongo fields to one JSON, JSONB or HSTORE as described above. when changing a string field to an integer enumeration.